cobeylab/flu_strain_compare/README.md

 ## Configuration

 The `configuration/config.json` file serves as input for the `make_comparison_figure.py` script.
+This is where you will select your options.

 * `seq_file`: Name of fasta-formatted file that contains full-length amino acid HA sequences.
 File must be in `data` directory.
-* `q1_id`: Sequence ID of the first query strain.
+* `reference_id`: Sequence ID of the first query strain.
 The sequence id is the first word in the fasta header of the desired sequence.
+Note that the first word must be followed by a space and a | in the fasta file to be recognised, e.g. "vax2019 | EPI52000"
-* `q2_id`: Same as above but for the second query strain.
+* `comparison_ids`: Same as above but for the query strain(s).
 * `seq_lineage`: Specify the lineage of your query strains.
 Either H1 or H3 for now.
 * `numbering_scheme`: What numbering scheme do you want to use for mutation identification?
-For H1 sequences, you can choose `H1pdm`, `H3`, or `H1_1933`.
-For H3 sequences, only `H3` numbering is available.
-* ``: What numbering scheme do you want to use for mutation identification?
-For H1 sequences, you can choose `H1pdm`, `H3`, or `H1_1933`.
-For H3 sequences, only `H3` numbering is available.
+For H1pdm, choose `H1`.
+For H3 sequences, choose `H3`.
+Down the line, we will implement cross-subtype comparisons.
-* `reference_mode`: Use the reference strain for comparison (`true` or `false`),
+* `reference_mode`: Use the reference strain for comparison (`true` or `false`).
+If true, all sites in the dataset with at least one mutation from the reference are indicated in a single color.
+If false, diversity is represented by a colour gradient.
+* `diversity_index`: How is diversity calculated?
+Options are XXXX
 * `export_files`: Export .pse file, .png file, or both.
-Example: `["PSE"]`,
+Example: `["PSE"]`.
 * `filter_sites`: Filter out mutations and PNGS at the listed sites.
-Example: `[92, 94, 104]`,
+Example: `[92, 94, 104]`.
 * `reverse_filter_sites`: Only include the listed sites, and exclude others.
 Note: reverse filter will override filter if both are non-empty.
-Example: `[92]`
+Example: `[92]`.

-Similarly, the `configuration/movie_config.json` file serves as input for the `make_movie.py` script.
-* `output_handle`: The output base filename for the final movie.
-* `seq_file`: Name fasta-formatted file that contains full-length amino acid HA sequences.
-File must be in `data` directory.
-* `seq_lineage`: Specify the lineage of your query strains.
-Either H1 or H3 for now.
-* `numbering_scheme`: What numbering scheme do you want to use for mutation identification?
-For H1 sequences, you can choose `H1pdm`, `H3`, or `H1_1933`.
-For H3 sequences, only `H3` numbering is available.
-* `frame_order`: The ordered list of sequence IDs to make the movie.
-Each frame of the movie consists of a comparison figure between each consecutive pair of strains in the list.
+* `non-conservative_only` (`true` or `false`): Do you want mutations shown ONLY if they are likely to lead to a change in amino acid biochemical properties?
+The categorization for amino acid properties is the following: XXX

+Notes
+* Site numbers input in "filter_sites" and "reverse_filter_sites" refer to amino acid numbering in the final HA proteins, after signaling peptides have been removed, from the start of HA1.
+The output table includes both numbering schemes (with and without signaling peptides), for reference

 ## Running